Key Steps for Scaling Emerging Managers

 Implementing a vision requires assembling a team of qualified and motivated professionals.
 The experience and interactions of team members are more important for emerging firms because the funds themselves have much shorter track records.

-While a history of working together ensures that daily operations run smoothly, it can also lead to excessive conformity and systematic failures to identify risks.
+While a history of working together ensures that daily operations run smoothly, it can also lead to excessive conformity and a failure to identify risks systematically.
 On the other hand, a hastily assembled team may lack the cohesion and discipline necessary to develop and adhere to a plan.

 Informed investors can learn if the right balance exists at a firm by observing the interactions of the investment team.
 A successful team must give its members sufficient independence to provide critical feedback during the decision-making process while remaining united enough to follow up decisions with concrete actions.